 Speakability Self-Help Groups are run by and for people with Aphasia - language-loss following stroke, head injury or other neurological condition.

-Come along to enjoy conversation led by speech and language therapists, outings and activities such as crafts, old photo conversations, singing, quizzes and games.
-There's also art activities and meals on special occasions.
+Aphasia Nottingham is a volunteer-led peer support group.
+Come along and enjoy conversation with people affected by aphasia and volunteers.
+We engage in activities such as crafts, old photo conversations, singing, quizzes, games, art and we go out for meals on special occasions.

 Information about aphasia and communication problems.